nklabs/libnklabs/doc/nkserialize.md

 types and fields are expected in the serialized string.
 If you add an extra field to a structure for example, it will be ignored during deserialization.

-The schema is defined in C header file.
+The schema is defined in a C header file.
 For example, suppose the C data structure that you want to serialize looks like this:

 ```c